Lee20171010/symbol-window/SPEC.md

     - `Arrow Left/Right`: Move cursor within the Search Bar (when focused).
     - `Enter`: Jump to the selected symbol (same as Double Click).
 - **State Persistence:**
-    - The extension remembers the last active mode (Current vs. Project), search query, details panel visibility (`showDetails`), and include pattern (`includePattern`) when the view is hidden or VS Code is restarted using `vscode.Memento`.
+    - The extension remembers the last active mode (Current vs. Project), search query, details panel visibility (`showDetails`), include pattern (`includePattern`), and filters when the view is hidden or VS Code is restarted (using Webview State and Workspace State).

 ### 5.2 Functional Requirements